-The worship of God, which has been at the center of the Community’s life since its founding, has developed over the years into a full cycle of prayer in Word and Sacrament.
-The Divine Office (or Liturgy of the Hours) is the most frequent form of the Community’s daily prayer.
-Lauds, Midday, Vespers, and Compline are prayed according to the ancient practice of Gregorian chant, using Latin for the psalmody and hymnody and English for the readings and prayers.
-Thus, the chant is persevered and renewed as a living tradition – growing from sacred roots and adapted for modern monastic life.
+The worship of God, which has been at the center of the life of the Community of Jesus since its founding, has developed over the years into a full cycle of prayer in Word and Sacrament.
+The Liturgy of the Hours (or Divine Office) is the most frequent form of daily prayer and worship.
+Lauds (morning), Midday (noon), Vespers (evening), and Compline (night) are prayed with psalms, hymns, prayers, and readings sung in the ancient practice of Gregorian chant, with Latin for the Psalms and Hymns, and English for the Readings.

 The Eucharist (or Holy Communion) is the Community’s principal act of worship.
-Presided over by one of the resident ordained clergy, the liturgy incorporates forms and prayers shared by most major branches of the church, drawing from both early Christian sources and contemporary expressions.
-The extensive liturgical convergence that has taken place among churches in recent decades – both in practice as well as in understanding – therefore is reflected in the Eucharistic life of the Community.
+The liturgy incorporates forms and prayers shared by most branches of the church, drawing from both early Christian sources and contemporary expressions.

-On Saturday evenings, the Service of Choral Evensong is celebrated in preparation for Sunday Eucharist.
-This traditional service of evening prayer dates back to the 16th century, and is based on the service from the Book of Common Prayer.
+On some Saturday Evenings, the Service of Choral Evensong is celebrated in preparation for Sunday Eucharist.
+This traditional service of evening prayer dates back to the 16th century and is based on the service from the Book of Common Prayer.
 It comprises scripture readings and prayers, sung Canticles (the Magnificat and Nunc dimittis), anthems, and chanted Psalms and prayers.
+Current Evensong Schedule